 An hour before the sunset, head over to the Citadel on the Gillert’s hill.
 This is the best spot for the most spectacular view of the whole Budapest.
 It is quite steep but the view is worth it, believe me.

-Sit on one of the benches on top or stand by the railing and look how city changes as the sun starts to set down.
+Sit on one of the benches on top or stand by the railing and look at how city changes as the sun starts to set down.

 TIP: bring your camera because you won’t want to miss this view.

 If you still will have energy and time, after the sunset, go to one of the ruin bars in the city centre.
 These are abandoned buildings turned into cool, hipster kind of bars that all the locals and tourists seem to enjoy a lot during evenings.
-Check out Szimpla Kert or
+Check out Szimpla Kert or Ankert’s for the best experience.
+You can even check out one of the pub crawls for a crazy fun time.

 Check out Szimpla Kert or Ankert’sfor the best experience.
-You can even check out one of the
+You can even check out one of the pub crawls for a crazy fun time.

 How to get around Budapest?